zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 ### Distributed Tracing with Zipkin and Micrometer

 - **Distributed tracing** is a practice for monitoring and debugging the flow of requests across multiple services.
-- Here are the **key benefits** of distributed tracing and why it’s essential to trace requests from start to finish:
+- What are the **key benefits** of distributed tracing and why it’s essential to trace requests from start to finish?
 	- End-to-End Visibility
 		-  In a microservices architecture, a single request often spans multiple services.
 Without tracing, it’s difficult to understand how the request is processed across these services.
 	- Debugging and Troubleshooting: